misakey/backend/docs/content/concepts/box-events.md

   "server_event_created_at": "(RFC3339 time): when the event was received by the server", "box_id": "74ee16b5-89be-44f7-bcdd-117f496a90a7",
   "sender": {{% include "include/event-identity.json" 2 %}},
-  "type": "(string) (one of: create, msg.txt, msg.file, state.lifecycle, member.join, member.leave): the type of the event",
+  "type": "(string) (one of: create, msg.txt, msg.file, , state.key_share, state.access_mode, member.join, member.leave): the type of the event",
   "content": "(json object) (nullable): its shape depends on the type of event - see definitions below", "referrer_id": "(string) (uuid) (nullable): the uuid of a potential referrer event" }